 The following five tips will help your organization to get started with employee empowerment:

-- Realize that a “build it and they will come” approach rarely works for new IT support capabilities.
+- Realize that a “build it and they will come” approach rarely works for new IT support capabilities and ITSM tools.
 Instead, follow the next four tips to increase the chances of your new IT support channels being successfully adopted by employees (such that the anticipated benefits are delivered).

 - Cost-reduction shouldn’t be the main “motivation” for self-service.
 Instead, research shows that success comes from making it about “better employee experiences and outcomes.”
 If you don’t do this, and the same applies to chat, there’ll be little personal motivation for employees to leave the phone and email channels, and possibly an inferior user experience too.
 If you can get employees to use self-service in high numbers, then the cost-based benefits will come too – making IT support in 2021 better for everyone.